-In Section 2.47, the proposed powers for PDPC to review an organisation's refusal to port data, failure to port data within a reasonable time, and fees for porting data seem generally appropriate for ensuring that organisations handle data portability requests in good faith.
-As noted above, given the proposed PDPC power to review refusals to port, it would be beneficial for organisations to have clear rules around when refusals to port are appropriate.
+The proposed powers (2.47) for PDPC to review an organisation's refusal to port data, failure to port data within a reasonable time, and fees for porting data seem generally appropriate for ensuring that organisations handle data portability requests in good faith.
+As noted above, given the proposed PDPC power to review refusals to port, it would be beneficial for organisations to have clear rules around when refusals to port are appropriate, and how PDPC would undertake such a review.